 - A limited selection of portfolios – Acorns portfolios cover a maximum of 7 asset classes while the other robo-advisors provide a wide selection of asset classes.

 [Related Read: M1 Finance Review: Is It Worth It?]

 Acorns Investing Strategy

 Similar to many robo-advisors, Acorns make use of a prominent investment ideal called the modern portfolio theory (MPT).
-The ideal of the modern portfolio is that investing in a diversified portfolio can both lower risk and maximize returns.
+The idea of the modern portfolio is that investing in a diversified portfolio can both lower risk and maximize returns.

 The person behind modern portfolio theory, Harry Markowitz, helped Acorns build its portfolios.
-This company uses ETFs from 6 distinct asset classes: corporate bonds, government bonds, domestic large-company stocks, international large company stocks, small company stocks, and medium company stocks.
+This company uses ETFs from 6 distinct asset classes: corporate bonds, government bonds, domestic large-company stocks, international large-company stocks, small-company stocks, and medium-company stocks.

 The amounts you have invested in each category depend on your risk tolerance level and investing goals.